-VA Project Location:

-VA Project #:

-VA Project Description:

-This form shall be signed by the Asbestos Abatement Contractor Owner and the Asbestos Abatement Contractor's Competent Person(s) prior to any start of work at the VA related to this Specification.
-If the Asbestos Abatement Contractor's/Competent Person(s) has not signed this form, they shall not be allowed to work on-site.

-I, the undersigned, have read VA's Asbestos Specification regarding the asbestos abatement requirements.
-I understand the requirements of the VA's Asbestos Specification and agree to follow these requirements as well as all required rules and regulations of OSHA/EPA/DOT and State/Local requirements.
-I have been given ample opportunity to read the VA's Asbestos Specification and have been given an opportunity to ask any questions regarding the content and have received a response related to those questions.
-I do not have any further questions regarding the content, intent and requirements of the VA's Asbestos Specification.

-At the conclusion of the asbestos abatement, I will certify that all asbestos abatement work was done in accordance with the VA's Asbestos Specification and all ACM was removed properly and no fibrous residue remains on any abated surfaces.
+VA Project Location: VA Project #: VA Project Description: This form shall be signed by the Asbestos Abatement Contract Asbestos Abatement Contractor's Competent Person(s) prior to at the VA related to this Specification.
+If the As Contractor's/Competent Person(s) has not signed this form, tallowed to work on-site. any start of work bestos Abatement I, the undersigned, have read VA's Asbestos Specification asbestos abatement requirements.
+I understand the requirements Asbestos Specification and agree to follow these requirement required rules and regulations of OSHA/EPA/DOT and State/Local have been given ample opportunity to read the VA's Asbestos have been given an opportunity to ask any questions regarding have received a response related to those questions.
+I do not questions regarding the content, intent and requirements of Specification. ents of the VA's s as well as all requirements.
+I Specification and g the content and have any further At the conclusion of the asbestos abatement, I will certify abatement work was done in accordance with the VA's Asbestos all ACM was removed properly and no fibrous residue remainsurfaces.
+Specification and Abatement Contractor Owner's Signature Date Abatement Contractor Competent Person(s) Date